hansb001/smarthome/README.md

 * Connect sensors and actuators to an Arduino and read their values
 * Set up a gateway on a Raspberry Pi
 * Run a MQTT Server on a Raspberry Pi
-* Connect sensors on a NodeMCU device and read their values (Optional)
+* Connect sensors to a NodeMCU device and read their values (Optional)
 * Build an application in Node-RED
 * Use Bluetooth, WIFI and MQTT (and optional LoRAWan) to communicate between the devices
 * Send messages to Slack